Lower bounds for maximal matchings and maximal independent sets: Lower bound in the port-numbering model

-\paragraph{\boldmath Output of $A_4$.}
+Note that after this mapping, poset \eqref{eq:64diag} restricted to $\{\M,\P,\O,\X\}$ is the same as poset \eqref{eq:4states}.
+One may have expected $\bOX$ to be renamed to $\O$ and $\bPOX$ to be renamed to $\P$, but we did the opposite.
+Let us discuss the intuition behind this choice by taking maximal matching as an example.
+In this problem, $\P$ is used by white notes (that are active) to certify that all black neighbors (that are passive) are matched.
+Similarly, we can see label $\O$ as a label that can be used by \emph{black} nodes to certify that they have white matched neighbors.
+Hence, we can see \emph{both} $\P$ and $\O$ as pointers.
+The renaming that we use allows us to see $\P$ as the pointer of the \emph{active} side and $\O$ as the pointer of the \emph{passive} side, even if the role of active and passive swapped.

+\subsubsection{Output of $A_4$}

 Let us analyze the output of $A_4$ for a white node $v$.
 The key observation is that the output of $A$ is contained in the sets that $A_1$ outputs.
-There are two cases: \begin{enumerate} \item We have a neighborhood in which the output of $A$ at $v$ matches $\M\s\O^{d-1+y}\s\X^x$.
+More precisely, algorithm $A_1$ outputs sets based on its $T-1$-radius neighborhood, and if there is an extension of this neighborhood such that algorithm $A$, executed on the extended neighborhood, outputs some label on the edge corresponding to this extension, then this output label is contained in the set given by $A_1$ on this edge.
+Since all the possible outputs of $A$ are in $( \M\s\O^{d-1} | \P^d ) \s \O^y\s\X^x$, there are two cases: \begin{enumerate} \item We have a neighborhood in which the output of $A$ at $v$ matches $\M\s\O^{d-1+y}\s\X^x$.
 Then: \begin{itemize} \item There is at least one edge incident to $v$ such that the output of $A_1$ contains an $\M$.
-Therefore the output of $A_2$ is in $\{\bMX,\bMOX,\bMPOX\}$.
+Therefore the output of $A_2$ on this edge is in $\{\bMX,\bMOX,\bMPOX\}$.
 As we followed \eqref{eq:6diag}, the output of $A_3$ for this edge is also in $\{\bMX,\bMOX,\bMPOX\}$.
 After remapping, the output of $A_4$ for this edge is in $\{\M,\X\}$. \item There are at least $d-1+y$ edges incident to $v$ such that the output of $A_1$ contains an $\O$.
 By a similar argument, the output of $A_3$ for each of these edges is in $\{\bOX,\bMOX,\bPOX,\bMPOX\}$, and the output of $A_4$ is hence in $\{\P,\O,\X\}$. \end{itemize} \item We have a neighborhood in which the output of $A$ at $v$ matches $\P^d\s\O^y\s\X^x$.
 Then by a similar reasoning: \begin{itemize} \item We have $d$ edges incident to $v$ such that the output of $A_3$ is in $\{\bPOX,\bMPOX\}$ and hence the output of $A_4$ is in $\{\O,\X\}$. \item We have $y$ edges incident to $v$ such that the output of $A_3$ is in $\{\bOX,\bMOX,\bPOX,\bMPOX\}$ and hence the output of $A_4$ is in $\{\P,\O,\X\}$. \end{itemize} \end{enumerate} Hence the neighborhood of a white node in $A_4$ satisfies